Dumkaaa/webshop/README.md

 ## Installation
 1. Create `.env.local` (Check out the [environment variables]('#dotenv'))
 2. Install dependencies by running the command `composer install`
-3. Create the database and load the fixtures by running the command `composer resetdb`
+3. Create the database and load the fixtures by running the command `composer createdb`
 4. Your local installation is now ready to use!

 ## Development